 The proposal seeks to extend the rear of the building and will have no impact on the front elevation.
 There is an existing conservatory, for which permission was granted in November 1993.
 The quality of the existing conservatory is poor and the style dated (Refer to Picture 1a).
 It also feels like a separate structure and doesn't connect with the building in an organic way.
 Adjacent to the conservatory, there is a one storey utility room with a pitched roof which divides the floor plan and reduces usable space within the living area (Refer to Picture 1b).
+The proposal is an amendment to the design granted on 17 November 2017 (2017/4794/P).

-The proposed design seeks to modernise the lower ground level by opening up the rear, demolishing the utility room and creating a modern extension which will span the width of the rear elevation.
-The roof will be made of glass to maximise daylight coming into a space which currently lacks it.
-By removing the utility room the floor plan immediately opens up and valuable space is freed up and added to the much needed adjacent living space.
+The proposed design seeks to modernise the lower ground level by opening up the rear, demolishing the utility room and creating a modern extension.
+The roof will be made of a green roof with a flat glass rooflight.
+The rooflight will maximise daylight coming into a space which currently lacks it.
+By removing the utility room and creating one unified extension, the floor plan immediately opens up and valuable space is freed up and added to the much needed adjacent living space.